 • Being sold as a going concern can result in greater returns for creditors

-Once the ‘newco’ has been formed, the existing suppliers may request payment via pro forma invoice or cash on delivery, but a positive relationship can be built up without the stress of mounting debt.
+The purchasing party may find that once the ‘newco’ has been formed, the existing suppliers may request payment via pro forma invoice or cash on delivery, but a positive relationship can be built up without the stress of mounting debt.

 Three types of liquidation exist: